Cryvage/gifffer/README.md

 <img data-gifffer="image.gif" data-gifffer-alt="some alt description"/>
 ```

-The Gifffer function returns an array of objects like {"element", "startPlaying", "stopPlaying", "togglePlaying", "restartPlaying"}, where "element" is node and others are functions to control the animation.
+The Gifffer function returns an array of objects like {"element", "duration", "startPlaying", "stopPlaying", "togglePlaying", "restartPlaying"}, where "element" is HTML node, duration is value, passed by `data-gifffer-duration` parameter and others are functions to control the animation.
 For Example:

 ```js
 window.onload = function() {